sankhyask/menstruation-cycle-prediction/CI_CD_SETUP.md

 ## 🚀 Overview

-This project includes a comprehensive CI/CD pipeline that automates testing, building, and deployment for both the Flutter frontend and Python backend.
+This project includes a comprehensive CI/CD pipeline that automates testing, building, and deployment for both the Flutter frontend and Python backend using Google Cloud Platform.

 ## 📋 Pipeline Components